The ultimate Easter Sunday lunch with Bordeaux Wines

 Easter is not Easter without an abundance of sweet treats.
 From chocolate eggs to hot cross buns and Simnel cake, there’s a lot to indulge in.

 When it comes to Simnel cake, we need something to match the warm spice that won’t be outdone by the amount of sweetness.
-We suggest serving it with a glass of sweet Bordeaux white wine such as Château Gravas 2016.
-This complex, luscious and fresh sweet wine has a delightful floral finish, Lovely, waxy, candied, citrus-scented fruit with notes of apricot, peach and candied ginger that will beautifully complement the flavours of Simnel cake.
+We suggest serving it with a glass of sweet Bordeaux white wine such as Château Liot 2019 from Sauternes.
+This honeyed, youthful and elegant wine, with lemon curd and almond flavours, displays a lovely sweetness offset by racy acidity that will beautifully complement the flavours of Simnel cake.

 Hot Cross Buns are another must-have Easter treat.
-Of course, a good old cuppa would be the most obvious choice but we are talking wine here so why not serve them with a dry white Bordeaux for a change – try Calvet Limited Edition Sauvignon Blanc 2020 – a classic, dry Bordeaux Sauvignon, with gooseberry and green fruit, fresh with a silky texture, crisp and dry.
+Of course, a good old cuppa would be the most obvious choice but we are talking wine here so why not serve them with a dry white Bordeaux for a change – try Calvet Limited Release Sauvignon Blanc 2021 – a classic, dry Bordeaux Sauvignon – with fresh, zesty citrus and crushed leaves, rich texture with a crisp and refreshing finish.
 It will work equally well with hot cross buns and Simnel cake if you want to balance out the sweetness.

 Finally, for all the wine and chocolate pairing ideas – check this article.